andrew/ultimate-awesome/README.md

 - [awesome-sentinel](https://github.com/kr-stn/awesome-sentinel) - Curated list of awesome tools, tutorials and APIs for Copernicus Sentinel satellite data.
 - [awesome-data-catalogs](https://github.com/opendatadiscovery/awesome-data-catalogs) - 📙 Awesome Data Catalogs and Observability Platforms. .
 - [awesome-r-learning-resources](https://github.com/iamericfletcher/awesome-r-learning-resources) - A curated collection of free resources to help deepen your understanding of the R programming language.
 Updated regularly.
 Contributions encouraged via pull request (see contributing.md).
-- [awesome-scrapy](https://github.com/accordbox/awesome-scrapy) - A curated list of awesome packages, articles, and other cool resources from the Scrapy community.
-- [awesome-scrapy](https://github.com/AccordBox/awesome-scrapy) - A curated list of awesome packages, articles, and other cool resources from the Scrapy community.
 - [awesome-video-text-retrieval](https://github.com/danieljf24/awesome-video-text-retrieval) - A curated list of deep learning resources for video-text retrieval.
 - [awesome-weekly-robotics](https://github.com/msadowski/awesome-weekly-robotics) - A list of projects that were or will be featured in Weekly Robotics newsletter.
 - [awesome-bilibili](https://github.com/SyMind/awesome-bilibili) - B 站的宝藏 up 主名单，他们教技术。关于 Web 开发、计算机科学、机器学习、游戏开发、网络安全等 😎.